-In Idaho, it's against the law to text message or talk on a hand-held cellphone while driving.
+In Idaho, it's against the law to text message or talk on a hand-held cell phone while driving.
 Here are the specifics of what the law prohibits and the penalties for a distracted driving ticket.

-Idaho's distracted driving law is fairly straight forward.
-The law prohibits all drivers from using a mobile electronic device while operating a motor vehicle.
+Idaho's distracted driving law is fairly straightforward.
+The law prohibits all drivers from using a "mobile electronic device" while "operating" a motor vehicle.

 Mobile electronic devices defined.
-For purposes of the distracted driving law, "mobile electronic device" is broadly defined and includes cellphones, tablets, laptops, and the like.
+For purposes of the distracted driving law, "mobile electronic device" is broadly defined and includes cell phones, tablets, laptops, and the like.

 What counts as "operating" a vehicle.
 To be "operating" a vehicle for purposes of the distracted driving law, the vehicle doesn't actually have to be in motion.
 Temporary stops for signals and signs and traffic are included in the definition.
 However, drivers who are lawfully parked or pulled over to the side of the road aren't considered to be operating the vehicle and can lawfully use an electronic device.

 Idaho's distracted law also prohibits drivers from watching videos while operating a vehicle.

 A texting violation is an infraction in Idaho.
 A ticket for one of these violations (assuming the driver is convicted) will normally lead to fines of:

 A distracted driving ticket will result in traffic violation points only for a second or subsequent offense.
 A first distracted driving violation doesn't carry any points.

 In certain circumstances, a texting-while-driving violation could lead to reckless or inattentive driving charges.
 And if a distracted driving offense contributes to the death of another person, vehicular homicide charges are a possibility.